Leadership Thought #460 – You Set The Tone in Your Organization

 - Have you surrounded yourself with sycophants who regurgitate what you want to hear?

-- Are you really open to alternative points of view and new thinking?
+- Are you truly open to alternative perspectives and new ways of thinking?